List of The Phantom Tollbooth characters: Officer Short Shrift

 Officer Short Shrift is a very short man who works as a police officer of Dictionopolis.
 He unfairly arrests Milo and Tock where he blames them for wrecking the Dictionopolis Word Fair which Humbug and Spelling Bee did.
 Officer Short Shrift has a tendency to sentence the characters he arrests for long periods and tends to forget those prison sentences.

 In the Chuck Jones adaptation, Officer Short Shrift is voiced by Mel Blanc.
 This version is shown to have a motorized wheel stand in place of legs, a police siren on his hat, and assumes that everyone is guilty.
 He first appears when Milo arrives in the Land of Wisdom assuming he is a guilty person.
 Officer Short Shrift's arrest of Milo and Tock remains intact where he also had to assume the role of judge and jailer to sentence and incarcerate them.
 By the end of the film, he passes by Milo's car quoting "Everyone is found innocent until proven guilty".

 Lethargarians

-The Lethargarians, small mischievous lethargic creatures who live in the Doldrums and are irresponsibly lazy.
+The Lethargarians, small mischievous creatures who live in the Doldrums and are incredibly lazy.

 In the Chuck Jones adaptation, the Lethargarians have a villainous role being more mischievous and are voiced by an uncredited Thurl Ravenscroft.